World Conference against Racism

 The World Conference Against Racism (WCAR) is a series of international events organized by UNESCO to promote struggle against racism ideologies and behaviours.
 Five conferences have been held so far, in 1978, 1983, 2001, 2009 and 2021.
 Founded after World War II and the Holocaust as a dependent body of the United Nations, UNESCO started as soon as it was created to promote scientific studies concerning ethnic groups and their diffusion in public opinion to dispel pseudo-scientific rationalizations of racism.
 One of its first published works was The Race Question in 1950, signed by various internationally renowned scholars.

 1978 conference

 The 1978 World Conference Against Racism was held in Geneva, Switzerland.
 A major focus on the conference was South Africa's apartheid policies of racial segregation and discrimination.
+This included condemnation of Israel–South Africa relations (in particular economic and military cooperation), a request that the United Nations Security Council consider "imposition of comprehensive and mandatory sanctions" on South Africa and other "racist regimes of southern Africa", and other criticism of apartheid in South Africa.
+There was also a declaration and program of action which resulted from the conference which condemned racial superiority, racism, and racial discrimination, and called for educational resources to promote "mutual understanding between all human beings and demonstrate...the...basis of ethnic and racial equality", among other statements.

 1983 conference

 The 1983 World Conference Against Racism was also held in Geneva, Switzerland.

 2001 conference

 The 2001 conference was held in Durban, South Africa, under UN auspices, from 31 August until 8 September 2001.
 Former Irish president Mary Robinson, then the UN High Commissioner for Human Rights, presided as secretary-general.

 Entitled "World Conference Against Racism, Racial Discrimination, Xenophobia and Related Intolerance", the conference was discussing unfair treatment of one group against another.
 Significant time was focused specifically on Israeli treatment of Palestinians, treating violations of human rights and genocide in other parts of the world secondarily.

 The 2001 meeting was marked by clashes over the Middle East and the legacy of slavery, and coincided with attacks on Israel and anti-Israel demonstrations at a parallel conference of non-governmental organizations.
-Canada, followed by the U.S. and Israel walked out midway through the 2001 conference over a draft resolution that, in their opinion, singled out Israel for criticism and likened Zionism to racism.
-The European Union also refused to accept demands by Arab states to criticize Israel for "racist practices."
+The U.S. and Israel withdrew midway through the conference over a draft resolution that, in their opinion, singled out Israel for criticism and likened Zionism to racism.
+The European Union also refused to accept wording by Arab states criticizing Israel for "racist practices."

 Also in the conference, African countries, led by Nigeria and Zimbabwe, and African-American NGOs wanted individual apologies from each of the countries responsible for slavery, recognition of it as a crime against humanity, and reparations called as such.
 The Europeans pulled together behind the UK and the best the Africans could get was a call for support for the New African Initiative, debt relief, funds to combat AIDS, the recovery of stolen government funds transferred to the West by former dictators and their cohorts, and an end to the trafficking in people.
 But the word 'reparations' did not survive.